jouwdan/tutors-final-project/README.md

 ## The Tutors Design System

 Alongside the monorepo, I decided to put time into building out a design system for the Tutors project.
 This was done to provide a consistent user experience across all of the Tutors applications and to make it easier for developers to contribute to the project.
-Thus, the `tutors-ui` package was created.
 In order to fill out this package with components, I taken an [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) approach to the design system.
 This approach involved breaking down the design system into smaller components, which could then be combined to create more complex components.
 This approach allowed for a more modular design system, which can be easily extended and modified in the future.

+Initially, this was built in the `lib` folder of the course reader application, but later was formed into it's own package in the monorepo.
+This was done to make it easier for developers to access the design system, allowing multiple applications to use it's components, and to make it easier to maintain the design system in the future.

+# Developer Events
-# Hacktoberfest 2022
+## Hacktoberfest 2022

 Come the end of September 2022, the Tutors repo was ready for participants to come on board during Hacktoberfest, an event which attracts and encourages developers to work on Open Source projects, with companies giving out free swag for participants.
 It was an ideal opportunity to get the word out about the Tutors project and to attract new contributors to the project.
 I worked with Eamonn to create a list of issues for contributors to work on during Hacktoberfest.
 These issues were a mix of bug fixes, feature requests and documentation improvements.

-# GDG Glasgow 2022
+## GDG Glasgow 2022

 While attending NodeConf EU 2022, I met Patty - one of the organisers of DevFest at Google Developer Group Glasgow.
 She invited me to speak at GDG Glasgow in November 2022, which I delivered in a remote capacity.
 I was very excited to speak at GDG Glasgow about my experience working on the Tutors project and talk about the architecture of the project.